 - Do not introduce a provincial carbon tax, a new health-care premium, or provide new taxation powers to municipalities, etc.

-To find where your provincial candidates stand on small business priorities, visit CFIB’s Party Leaders’ Survey on Small Business Priorities.
+To find where the Government of Manitoba stands on small business priorities, visit CFIB’s Party Leaders’ Survey on Small Business Priorities.

 Do you have stories to share about how increasing provincial taxes have negatively impacted your business?
 Call CFIB today at 1-888-234-2232 or send an email to [email protected].